Resource planning best practices

 1. Ensure you capture all of your resource demand

-Forget about the “other stuff” and your resource plan will be set up to fail.
+If you forget about the “other stuff” your people do, your resource plan will be set up to fail.

 2. Account for administration, meetings etc. in your resource plan